 It takes time, effort, and resources to get through.
 And while we all want to be successful at it, sometimes life doesn’t always go as planned.

-When this happens, it’s important to ensure you can manage your time effectively.
+When this happens, ensuring you can manage your time effectively is important.
 The first step in effective time management is understanding where your time goes.

-Once you know what areas are using up your day-to-day schedule, you can start making adjustments for those areas that require more attention than others.
+Once you know what areas are using up your day-to-day schedule, you can start adjusting for areas that require more attention than others.

 You must also find ways to avoid distractions like social media and TV, which can eat away at the hours of the day without us noticing.